gviscoli/PCH.Docs/Weather Station POC/WeatherStation.md

 ![SignalR Defaul Mode](Images/SignalRDefaultMode.png "SignalR Default Mode")

 - **Serverless mode** does NOT allow any server connection, i.e. it will reject all server connections, all clients must in serverless mode.
 Serverless mode, as its name implies, is a mode that you cannot have any hub server.
 Comparing to default mode, in this mode client doesn't require hub server to get connected.
 All connections are connected to service in a "serverless" mode and service is responsible for maintaining client connections like handling client pings (in default mode this is handled by hub servers).
+Also there is no server connection in this mode (if you try to use service SDK to establish server connection, you will get an error).
+Therefore there is also no connection routing and server-client stickiness (as described in the default mode section).
+But you can still have server-side application to push messages to clients.
+This can be done in two ways, use REST APIs for one-time send, or through a websocket connection so that you can send multiple messages more efficiently (note this websocket connection is different than server connection).

 ![SignalR Serverless Mode](Images/SignalRServerlessMode.png "SignalR Serverless Mode")

-- **Classic mode** is a mixed status.
-When a hub has server connection, the new client will be routed to hub server, if not, client will enter serverless mode.
+- **Classic mode** is a mixed mode of default and serverless mode.
+In this mode, connection mode is decided by whether there is hub server connected when client connection is established.
+If there is hub server, client connection will be routed to a hub server.
+Otherwise it will enter a serverless mode where client to server message cannot be delivered to hub server.
+This will cause some discrepancies, for example if all hub servers are unavailable for a short time, all client connections created during that time will be in serverless mode and cannot send messages to hub server. ***Classic mode is mainly for backward compatibility for those applications created before there is default and serverless mode.
+It's strongly recommended to not use this mode anymore***.

-In my Weather Station PoC I choice to configure my Azure SignalR service in **Serverless Mode**.
+In my Weather Station PoC I choice to configure my Azure SignalR service in **Serverless Mode** because Azure SignalR Service, when used with **Azure Functions**, must be configured in Serverless mode.

 For important information about perfomance as detailed [here](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-scaling?branch=release-iotbasic#basic-and-standard-tiers)